notahat/machinist/README.markdown

       post
     end

-Note here that you can call `make` on a has\_many association, as well as on an ActiveRecord subclass.
+Note here that you can call `make` on a has\_many association.

-Make can take a block, into which is passes the constructed object, so the above can be written as:
+Make can take a block, into which it passes the constructed object, so the above can be written as:

     def make_post_with_comments
       Post.make(attributes) do |post|